Magnetic field spreading from stellar and galactic dynamos into the exterior: Our model

 \subsection{Basic equations}

 We solve the mean-field dynamo equations using spherical coordinates, $(r,\theta,\phi)$.
-We refer to earlier work by \cite{JBKMR13} and \cite{JB21} for a similar treatment.
+Before making the MHD approximation, in which the Faraday displacement current is omitted, we begin with the full Maxwell equations, which are also applicable to an extremely poorly conducting medium or the vacuum considered by \cite{Garg+25}.
 To quantify the difference between a poorly conducting exterior and a vacuum, we also include in some cases the Faraday displacement current.
-The detailed motivation for such a study along with first results was already presented by \cite{Ghosh+25}.
+The detailed motivation for this approach, along with first results, was presented by \cite{Ghosh+25}.

-The displacement current can play a role when the ordinary current density $\meanJJ$ is small.
-We assume that the mean current density obeys Ohm's law, which, in our case, takes the form
+The displacement current can become important when the ordinary current density is small.
+We assume that the mean current density $\meanJJ$ obeys Ohm's law, which in our case takes the form

 where $\sigma$ is the microphysical conductivity, $\meanEE$ is the mean electric field, $\meanUU$ is the mean velocity, $\meanBB$ is the mean magnetic field, and $\overline{\uu\times\bb}$ is the mean electromotive force resulting from the small-scale velocity and magnetic fields, $\uu$ and $\bb$, respectively.
 In its simplest form, the mean electromotive force can be written as